The Scholarship System

 Finally, the Student Loans section displays the amount in Direct Stafford Loans (the student loans backed by the federal government) your student could potentially receive to help pay for school.

-There are other blanks in this form that can function as a secondary calculator, allowing your student to see how much federal financial aid they could receive depending on the cost of their preferred college, the amount they are receiving in other grants and scholarships, as well as if savings or a Direct PLUS Loan for Parents will help cover costs.
+There are other blanks in this form that can function as a secondary calculator, allowing your student to see how much federal financial aid they could receive depending on the cost of attendance at their preferred college, the amount they are receiving in other grants and scholarships, as well as if savings or a Direct PLUS Loan for Parents will help cover their college costs.

 What Does the EFC Code Mean?

 In the Difference section of the calculator, there is a line that shows your students estimated EFC.
-Depending on the information given, that number can range from EFC 0 (or EFC 00000) to EFC 999,999.
+Depending on the information given, that number can range from EFC 0 (or EFC 00000) to a maximum EFC of 999,999.

 Now, those numbers are NOT necessarily a reflection of the amount a household is expected to contribute to a student’s education.
 Instead, these numbers are a score.
 The lower the score, the more federal aid a student can typically receive.